sd-powell/portfolio_project_2/README.md

 - [Mobile First Plugin](https://www.webmobilefirst.com/en/) - Chrome plug-in used to test responsiveness of the site on different devices.

+- [Responsinator](http://www.responsinator.com/) - To show the website UI on a range of devices.

+- [Am I Responsive?](http://ami.responsivedesign.is/) - Another site to show the website UI on a range of devices.

 - [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

 - [Font Awesome](https://fontawesome.com/) - Icon library toolkit for social media icons.

 - [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.

-- [Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.

 - [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to blind users.